How to Write a Hospitality CV: Examples & Templates [2025]

 Our customers were hired by:

-If you’re here looking to find out what the deal is with resumes and CVs, then you probably fall into one of three camps: you’re applying for a job overseas, you're seeking an academic position in the UK or abroad, or looking for a job in the UK and keep coming across conflicting information.
+If you’re here to find out what's the difference between a CV and a resume, then you probably fall into one of three camps: you’re applying for a job overseas, you're seeking an academic position in the UK or abroad, or looking for a job in the UK and keep coming across conflicting information.

 The very short answer is that the document you submit as part of a non-academic job application in the UK is called a CV (Curriculum Vitae).
 Essentially the same document is called a resume in the USA.
 Scroll down to see an example of a UK CV/US resume.